 Metallurgy has played a key role in the development of aviation.
-With the discovery of new materials, new applications have been found to apply these too or to fastly improve existing designs.
+With the discovery of new materials, new applications have been found to apply these too and to fastly improve existing designs.

 Aluminum seems to be the king in aircraft construction, though in recent years some new alloys have been applied.
 These super alloys are still quite expensive for the aircraft homebuilder.
 With its good strength to weight and cost ratio, aluminum is still used very widely in the industry.

 Alcoa is developing an 3rd generation aluminum-lithium alloy which promises even more weight reduction and cost savings without the need for protection against lightning strikes as is the case in composite intensive aircraft.

 Aluminum alloys are identified by a four digit numbering system.
 The first digit gives the alloy group and the others the alloys that are present in the mix.
 Below we have compiled a list of the most commonly used aircraft aluminum alloys and their respective properties.

 The use of Copper (Cu) and Zinc (Zi) in an alloy with aluminum changes its properties in such a way that the alloy can be hardened as well as softened by the use of heat.
 The resulting temper designation is indicated by a letter number combination following the alloy numbers.

-Most common temper designations found are T3 and T6.
+The most common temper designations we find are T3 and T6.
 T3 is solution heat-treated and cold-worked by the flattening process.
 T6 is also solution heat-treated but artificially aged.